Eritrean Telecommunications Corporation

 The Eritrean Telecommunication Services Corporation (formerly the Telecommunications Service of Eritrea), more commonly known as EriTel, is the sole operator of landline telephone communication infrastructure in Eritrea.
 It is also the sole operator of the mobile telephone service.
 However, it is but one of several internet service providers in the country.

 Overview

 EriTel (mobile phone operator)

 Mobile service by EriTel started in March 2004 and service has grown considerably since inception.
-EriTel, as of 2013, has nearly 358,000 users.
+EriTel, as of 2013, has nearly 358,000 users, though access to SIM cards are severely restricted, requiring applications to the government.
 EriTel operates a GSM 900 network which covers almost all major urban areas including: Asmara, Embatkala, Ghinda, Massawa, Dekemhare, Mendefera, Keren, Adi Keyh, Barentu, Teseney, Agordat, Sawa, and Nakfa.

 This branch of EriTel was founded jointly between the Government of Eritrea and Ubambo Investment Holdings Limited, a South African firm.
 EriTel doesn't provide its customers with SMS services to foreign locations.

 EriTel (ISP)

 As an internet operator, EriTel was among the first companies to get a license to operate.
 To provide its product the firm provides internet cafes, leased lines and dial-up connections.
 However, connections are typically overcrowded and congestion is an acknowledged problem.
 EriTel controls the national gateway, which it created in partnership with USAID.